adityataps/TT-Collections-Scraper/README.md

 ```
 Note: Slideshow posts have a lot of missing data. yt-dlp cannot fully access slideshow posts.
 TikTokApi might solve this, but I couldn’t figure it out.

+# Disclaimers

+Scraping is against TikTok guidelines.
+If they ban you for it, or if anything unsavory happens, its not my fault.
+Proceed at your own risk.

+I'm not a good programmer, and this code is kind of garbage.
+It's been edited to hell by just about every LLM out there.
+I'm publishing it because all the tasks it performs are very low-stakes, and it has worked for 100000+ posts at this point for me.
+I am not an expert.
+Proceed at your own risk.

 # Good luck!